 Join the Facebook group for more details and to look back at the progress of the project.

-The Filwood Fantastic team have been redesigning the reception area of Filwood Community Centre to transform the space to be more welcoming, practical and stylish.
-The Factory and local volunteer Arthur Holt have been working closely with the centre staff team to co-design the new layout and look, and will be adding a window into the corridor to allows visitors to be greeted by a friendly face, as well as building new funky furniture and storage utilising recycled materials.
-Keep an eye out for these exciting improvements in Spring 2021.
+The Filwood Fantastic team redesigned the reception area of Filwood Community Centre to transform the space to be more welcoming, practical and stylish.
+The Factory and local volunteer Arthur Holt worked closely with the centre staff team to co-design the new layout and look, and will be adding a window into the corridor to allows visitors to be greeted by a friendly face, as well as building new funky furniture and storage utilising recycled materials.
+These exciting improvements were completed in Spring 2021.

 The #FilwoodFantastic Mini Golf Club assembled in the summer of 2021, run by ClubHouse manager, visual artist and social maker Megan Clark-Bagnall, and met virtually each week with different ClubHouse members taking it in turns to showcase and share out their talents.
 One week, The Daly family hosted the meeting showcasing their Pokemon Mini Golf design, while at another meeting Suzie Davidson gave a master class in cooking the perfect fried egg.